-Significant Changes: ICL surgery is now authorized for trained USAF aircrew.
-Refractive error limits must be within waiver tolerances of other laser refractive surgical procedures.
+Significant Changes: ICL surgery is now authorized for trained and untrained USAF aircrew including FC I/IA.
+Refractive error limits should be within waiver tolerances of other laser refractive surgical procedures however cases in excess of these limits will be considered on a case by case basis.
 MSD C33, 34, and 59.